This section covers how your service charge is calculated, what it covers and how you can query it.

 By payment card

-Use your Barnet Homes Service Charge payment card at any post office or PayPoint.
+Use your Barnet Homes Service Charge payment card at any or PayPoint.
 Contact us if you want to request a card.

 Bank telephone service or internet banking